zeroc-ice/ice-builder-visualstudio/README.md

 Open the `IceBuilder.sln` solution file in Visual Studio 2017.

-After building the Ice Builder extension, the VSIX package will be placed in the build output directory `IceBuilder\bin\Debug\IceBuilder.vsix` for debug builds, and `IceBuilder\bin\Release\IceBuilder.vsix` for release builds.
+After building the Ice Builder extension, the VSIX package will be placed in the build output directory:
+`IceBuilder\bin\Debug\IceBuilder.vsix` for debug builds, and `IceBuilder\bin\Release\IceBuilder.vsix`
+for release builds.